-1. In the palette on the right-hand side, enter custom in the search field.
+- 1. In the palette on the right-hand side, enter custom in the search field - 2.
+Drag and drop the Custom Header view onto the blank page

-3. Similarly, drag and drop the Base Layout view below the header.
+3. Similarly, drag and drop the Base Layout view below the header

 Your layout should now look as follows: